 The Mini Electric comes with a standard collection 150ml bottle.
 The pump doesn’t come with a feeding bottle.
-You’ll need to buy bottle to transfer the expressed milk into before you feed baby.
-Medela have a great range of bottles you can collect to milk directly into, or check out the Mama Milk article on bottles designed specifically for breastfeeding babies.
+You’ll need to buy a bottle to transfer the expressed milk into before you feed your baby.
+Medela has a great range of bottles you can collect to milk directly into, or check out the Mama Milk article on bottles designed specifically for breastfeeding babies.

 Warranty and Customer Care

 A one year warranty is provided with all of the breast pumps by Medela.
 They have a UK based customer service helpline: 0161 776 0400.
 Mums who have used the helpline found the callers very helpful and Medela are very quick to any issues you have with your products.

 All of the parts of the pump are BPA-free.

 - 1 x 150ml collection bottle

 - AC mains adapter

 - Instruction manual.